Straight Line is Safe

 A straight line also assists in a situation where horses may spook.
 For instance, if a dog jumps out of the trees next a horse in the line, that horse and maybe the horse behind it will immediately react.
 The horses in front are least likely to react and the horses further behind will have a lesser reaction.
 If the horses are bunched together or side by side more horses will react more immediately.
 They may possibly bump into each other causing an issue that is much harder for an inexperienced rider to correct.
 It also puts that inexperienced rider in a position to see horses and riders in mayhem and they may not react due to stimulation overload.

-Generally, we can move that person to another position in line if needed.
+We can move that person to another position in line if needed but this is a last resort.
 Sometimes we have to tether their horse and lead them through the remainder of the trail.
 In extreme cases we can come out and remove the rider from the ride.
 The guide’s job is difficult and its important that each rider is able to follow directions and does their best to do so.
 Riding a horse is not a spectator sport.
 They do not “just follow each other”.
 They have to be ridden by the person on their back, they have to be corrected when temptation strikes such as a muddy area to avoid or some good looking grass to eat.
 And even when the line is stopped and the guide is assisting someone, the rider still has to maintain control.
 At no time is it safe to put the reins down and do something else.